youssefadel19/Posts-App/README.md

-# posts_app
+# Posts_app

 ![Screenshots](https://github.com/youssefadel19/Posts-App/blob/master/Untitled%20design%20(1).png)

-#Overview
+# Overview

-A postsFeed Application in French to add, remove and update posts and can scroll over other users posts.
+A PostsFeed Application in French to add, remove and update posts and can scroll over other users posts.

-#Features
+# Features
- -State management using cubit
+ * State management using cubit
- -Simple responsive UI
+ * Simple responsive UI
- -Dealing with API using HTTP
+ * Dealing with API using HTTP
- -Error Handling
+ * Error Handling
- -dependency injection using get_it
+ * dependency injection using get_it

 ## Getting Started
 A few resources to get you started if this is your first Flutter project: